 Unless otherwise specified, the data are expressed in thousands of Euros.

 Business and Performance

-Vera Financial dac ("Vera Financial", "VF" or the "Company") is an insurance undertaking, incorporated in Ireland and authorised to carry on Class III life assurance business.
+BBPM Life dac(formerly Vera Financial dac) ("BBPM Life" or the "Company") is an insurance undertaking, incorporated in Ireland and authorised to carry on Class III life assurance business.